SE-summer-proj/PrinPedia/backend/README.md

 If you want to transfer entries' data from files to mongoDB, you can call the method in class "src/test/java/com.prinpedia.backend/dataProcess/initEntryData.java".
-Please make sure the data in files is formatted before performing insertion.You should configure the path of your datasource file on your own.
+Please make sure the data in files is formatted before performing insertion.
+You shouldconfigure the path of your datasource file on your own.

 Here is the data structure in mongoDB's "entry" collection.